In

 for educational purposes.
 I am happy to share my photos and have

-no objection to your personal use.
+and reference to TampaPix.com.
 However, if you wish to use my

 photos for advertising and/or profit-making purposes, I do ask that you